PriyanshBastawale11/RBU-AI-Assistant/README.md

 ## Acknowledgments

-- The chatbot was developed as a project for Regional Benchmark University
+- The chatbot was developed as a project for RamdeoBaba University

 - Uses open-source NLP models from the Hugging Face Transformers library

 - Gradio for the interactive chat interface